nvidoni/wirebox/readme.md

 ## How to use

-- Wirebox module automatically replaces Fancybox module for images / image galleries.
+- Wirebox module automatically replaces Fancybox module for images / image galleries in admin interface (not intended for frontend usage).

 ## Options